Non-myopic learning in repeated stochastic games: Conclusion

-In this paper, we have proposed game abstractions by experts (Gabe) for two player, repeated stochastic games (RSGs).
-Gabe reduces an RSG to a multi-armed bandit problem, which can then be solved using an expert algorithm.
-Gabe maintains many important characteristics of the original game, including security, best response, and Pareto optimality.
-Furthermore, we demonstrated empirically that, given an effective expert algorithm, Gabe outperforms existing learning algorithms in a number of general-sum RSGs.
+Our goal is to identify how to quickly learn effective strategies in general-sum RSGs played against arbitrary associates.
+In this paper, we proposed {\sc mega}, a meta-gaming technique designed to reduce the strategy space of RSGs. {\sc mega} maintains important attributes of the original strategy space, including security, best response, and (some) NEs.
+As such, learning algorithms that operate on this reduced strategy space can quickly learn strategies that are effective in the original RSG.
+In this way, {\sc mega} facilitates fast and robust learning in general-sum RSGs played against arbitrary associates.

-Gabe differs from previous game-abstraction methods \cite{Gilpin2006,Schnizlein2009,Ganzfried2012,SandholmSingh2012}.
-Whereas previous methods seek to reduce the number of states and actions in the game (to make equilibrium computation feasible), Gabe abstracts the high-level strategies of the game.
-This allows it to represent non-myopic strategies.
-Since these abstraction methods have different purposes, Gabe can be used simultaneously with previous game-abstraction methods where necessary.
+{\sc mega} differs from previous game-abstraction methods \cite{Gilpin2006,Schnizlein2009,Ganzfried2012,SandholmSingh2012}.
+Whereas previous methods seek to reduce the number of states and actions in the game (to make equilibrium computation feasible), {\sc mega} computes a handful of high-level strategies of the game.
+These strategy-reduction methods can work in parallel.
+In particular, for games with large state spaces, traditional game-abstraction methods can be used to help solve the MDPs that {\sc mega} must solve when computing its experts.